The Internet Isn’t Optional

 Lifeline

-Lifeline offers a discount of $9.25 a month on either your phone or internet costs for families that are at or below 135% of the federal poverty guidelines.
-The discount is limited to one service only.
+Lifeline offers a discount of $9.25 a month on either your phone or internet costs for families that are at or below 135% of the federal poverty guidelines, and up to $34.25 a month on qualifying Tribal lands.
+The discount is limited to one service per household and requires annual recertification.
 If you are interested in applying for Lifeline, you must apply through the National Verifier application system.
-This centralized system is used to verify the eligibility of the applicant and then recertify their qualifications yearly.
-The national verifier will allow you to choose a phone or internet option and sign up for a company’s services within 90 days of applying.
+This centralized system verifies eligibility and allows you to select a participating phone or internet provider.
+On Tribal lands, the Link Up program can also help with up to $100 toward initial connection charges (Tribal benefits).
 Programs that qualify for Lifeline:

 - Medicaid